ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

       git checkout -b feature-xyz

--  Hands on
+-  Hands-on

    For tips on working with the code, see the Code Guide.

 -  Test, test, test

-   Testing is best done through ``tox``, which provides a number of targets and allows testing against multiple different Python
+   Testing is best done through ``tox``, which provides several targets and allows testing against multiple different Python
    environments: